Winchester Christmas market starts this week - here's everything you need to know

 It will start on Thursday (November 21) and will run until just before Christmas closing on Sunday, December 22.

-READ MORE: Full list of Christmas light switch on dates for Portsmouth, Gosport, Havant, Waterlooville, Fareham and Hayling Island
+READ MORE: Full list of Christmas lights switch-on dates in and around Portsmouth for 2019

 What times is it open?